The 8 Best Email Marketing Automation Software Tools in 2021

 There are different tools for different needs

-If you consider your Saas funnel, it usually starts from your Blog.
-Following this, your email subscribers become SignUps and, ultimately, become Customers.
-Along the way, some of them will become Inactives.
+If you consider a Saas funnel, it usually starts with sign-ups from your Blog.
+It’s worth validating these emails with a double opt-in, or by running them through an email finder like Aeroleads or Rocketreach.
+At some point in your sequence, a section of your email subscribers will become SignUps and, ultimately, Customers.
+However, along the way, the majority of them will become Inactives.

 Here are our recommendations: